A-d-i-b/Website-Tracker/README.md

 1. It stores the time spent on every Website.
 2. It have personalized Dashboard.
 3. You can Add and Remove Websites From Restricted List(Which allows you to restrict using that site).
-4. You can Set timer for Particular Website(After which it will shows you the warning).
+4. You can Set timer for Website(After which it will shows you the warning).